scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 same: observations that are "almost" white upper class but not quite will be considered more similar to white upper class tracts.
 But, since a reassignment is still involved, there will still be a cost associated with that edit.
-Clusterings for both the raw hamming edit distance and the weighted hamming edit distances over sociodemographic sequences are shown in Figure :ref:`f:trajclust` using :cite:`wolf2018`.
-Broadly speaking, the assignments between the two clustering methods are strongly related (with an adjusted Rand index of .68), but macro-level distinctions between assignment structures are visible, particularly in in the areas of central northern LA near the Hollywood Hills, as well as the areas of east LA, near Fullerton.
+Clusterings for both the raw Hamming edit distance and the weighted Hamming edit distances over sociodemographic sequences are shown in Figure :ref:`f:trajclust` using :cite:`wolf2018`.
+Broadly speaking, the assignments between the two clustering methods are strongly related (with an adjusted Rand index of .68), but macro-level distinctions between assignment structures are visible, particularly in the areas of central northern LA near the Hollywood Hills, as well as the areas of east LA, near Fullerton.
 This means that, when the sub-classification information is taken into account, clusterings can change.
 However, when examining spatially-contiguous clusters, the total amount of